ds0125-uni/edge-processing/README.md

-### Default Firmware
+### open-earable-PlatformIO

-The easiest way to compile and deploy the OpenEarable firmware is this App sketch for [PlatformIO](https://platformio.org).
+The easiest way to compile and deploy the OpenEarable firmware is this [PlatformIO](https://platformio.org) wrapper firmware.
 Before you start, please make sure you have setup [PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode).